How Performance Marketing Accelerates B-to-B Prospecting

 OCTOBER 28, 2013

 But this is the one to acquire for your marketing library, for two reasons.
 First, it’s your one-stop shop on the entire subject, from strategy and planning, to thorny execution matters like measuring the ROI.
-Most of us in B2B prepare content around business problems, focusing on technical information, how-to material, and industry trends.
-Focus on securing subscriptions.
+I recommend Epic Content Marketing to everyone who sells to business buyers.

 Push versus Pull Marketing: In B2B, You Need Both